• Skip to primary navigation

 When is the next Neustadt Lit Fest?

-The next festival will take place in fall 2021 (October 25-27) on the University of Oklahoma campus in Norman, Oklahoma.
-The festival will celebrate 2021 NSK winner Cynthia Leitich Smith and will feature the 2022 Neustadt jury.
+The next festival will take place in fall 2023 (October 23-25) on campus and online.
+The festival will celebrate 2023 NSK Laureate Gene Luen Yang and feature the 2024 Neustadt jury.

 Who can nominate writers for the Neustadt and NSK Prizes?